hassantarabai/Oxa-244/README.md

 BHG.py is a Python script designed for comparative genomic analysis, specifically to visualize the similarity and distribution of plasmid sequences or genomic regions of interest within bacterial genomes.

 ## Main Features
-- **BLASTn for alignment**: Enables the identification and comparison of specific genomic regions.
+- **BLASTn for alignment**: Enables the identification and comparison of genomic regions of interest.
 - **Heatmap Visualization**: Generates heatmap for enhanced visualization and analysis of compared genomic regions.
 - **Customizable Visualization**: Offers adjustable parameters such as bin size and color scheme to suit various datasets and preferences.